-Like the name suggests, a wide beams from the satellite covers large geographical areas of the planet, while narrow beams focus a frequency range in a smaller area.
+Like the name suggests, a wide beam from the satellite covers large geographical areas of the planet, while narrow beams focus a frequency range in a smaller area.
 The advantage of a narrow beam is that you can transmit vastly higher amounts of information using many narrow beams as opposed to fewer wide beams.
 Each I-4 satellite can generate 19 wide beams and more than 200 narrow spot-beams.
 These beams can be quickly reconfigured and focused anywhere on Earth to provide extra capacity where needed.

 Wide Beam Advantages

 One advantage of the wide-beam is that it is more omni directional, which means an antenna does not need to be pointed well in order for a connection to be made.
-The Isatphone Pro is an example of a satellite phone using only the wide-beam technology.
+The Isatphone 2 is an example of a satellite phone using only the wide-beam technology.